lilian-pouliquen/bot-lg/README.md

 |   |   +-- .gitignore              : elements ignored by git in logs directory
 |   |
 |   +-- .gitignore                  : elements ignored by git in the app directory
-|   +-- config.dist.json            : configuration file template for the bot-lg app
+|   +-- config.dist.json            : configuration file template for the Bot-lg app
 |   +-- delete-commands.js          : script to delete commands on the server configured in config.json
 |   +-- deploy-commands.js          : script to deploy commands only on the server configured in config.json or on all the servers
-|   +-- index.js                    : main file to run bot-lg
+|   +-- index.js                    : main file to run Bot-lg
 |   +-- package.json                : node dependencies to be installed
 |   +-- pnpm-lock.yaml              : node dependencies to be installed
 |
++-- docker/
+|   +-- .dockerignore               : elements to ignore by docker
+|   +-- .gitignore                  : elements to ignore by git
+|   +-- Dockerfile                  : Botlg development image build file
+|   +-- mongodb.dist.env            : environment variables template file for MongoDB container
+|
 +-- .dist.env                       : docker-compose environment variables file template
 +-- .dockerignore                   : elements to ignore by docker +-- .gitignore                      : elements to ignore by git +-- docker-compose.yml              : docker-compose file
-+-- Dockerfile                      : botlg container image
-+-- logo.zip                        : bot-lg logo by Kévin BOURBASQUET
++-- Dockerfile                      : Botlg production image build file +-- logo.zip                        : Bot-lg logo by Kévin BOURBASQUET
 +-- Makefile                        : all make rules available to manage 'botlg' container +-- permissions.md                  : list of permissions needed by the application +-- README.md                       : project documentation